-On IDAHOBIT, Anisa Easterbrook learns about LGBTQ+ rights in Poland
+On IDAHOBIT, Anisa Easterbrook learns about LGBTQI rights in Poland

-Today marks International Day Against Homophobia, Biphobia, Intersexism and Transphobia or, the shortened catchier version that you’ll see trending on Twitter which has absolutely nothing to do with Lord of the Rings - IDAHOBIT.
+Today marks International Day Against Homophobia, Biphobia, Intersexism and Transphobia or, the shortened catchier version that you’ll see trending on Twitter which has absolutely nothing to do with The Lord Of The Rings – IDAHOBIT.

-I spoke to members of Ponton (Joanna Skonieczna, Finka Heynemann, Patrycja Wonatowska and Paulina Wawrzyńczyk) about LGBTQ+ rights in Poland.
+I spoke to members of Ponton, Joanna Skonieczna, Finka Heynemann, Patrycja Wonatowska and Paulina Wawrzyńczyk, about LGBTQI rights in Poland.

-DIVA: How far do you think Poland has come in terms of societal attitudes and rights for LGBTQ+ people?
+DIVA: How far do you think Poland has come in terms of societal attitudes and rights for LGBTQI people?

-JOANNA SKONIECZNA: Just a few days ago the newest ILGA-Europe ranking of LGBT friendly countries was published and Poland ranks almost last...
+JOANNA SKONIECZNA: In the 2018 ILGA-Europe ranking of LGBT friendly countries, Poland ranked almost last… [similarly in 2019].
 It seems that the situation has worsened after the 2015 election that brought the conservatives into government.
-Any LGBTQ+, women's rights and SRHR issues are dismissed, funding has been cut, language and societal attitudes have become more and more violent.
+Any LGBTQ+, women’s rights and SRHR issues are dismissed, funding cut, and language and societal attitudes have become more and more violent.

-It felt like things were progressing in around 2011, when we saw our first openly gay, as well as the first trans, politician in parliament and there was real hope for legislative changes in terms of marriage equality and trans rights.
-But more recently, Poland has taken many steps back.
+It felt like things were progressing in around 2011, when we saw our first openly gay – as well as the first trans – politician in parliament and there was real hope for legislative changes in terms of marriage equality and trans rights.
+But in recent years, Poland has taken many steps back.

 Why was Ponton started?
 What do you do?
 What do you like best about your work?

-Ponton was started as a group of peer-educators - young people providing sex ed to each other.
-However, in the span of around 17 years, we have evolved and are now one of the most known organisations focusing on sexual education and sexual rights and reproductive health (SRHR) advocacy in Poland.
+Ponton was started as a group of peer-educators: young people providing sex ed to each other.
+However, in the span of around 17 years, we have evolved and are now one of the most well known organisations focusing on sexual education and sexual rights and reproductive health (SRHR) advocacy in Poland.

 The most important part of our work seems to be the impact we have on teens’ safety and wellbeing.
 We know that our activism influences young people and helps them make safer decisions about their bodies and sexual lives.

-What are some of the most common challenges the LGBT+ community faces in Poland today?
+What are some of the most common challenges the LGBTQI community faces in Poland today?